Should I Wear a Girdle Under Football Pants?

 One piece of equipment that is essential to protecting a football player's lower body is the girdle.
 Once a standard piece of equipment, some players moved away from the girdle because of how much it prohibited them from moving freely, affecting their speed and agility on the field.
 New materials and design technology, however, have allowed the girdle to become more protective of the player without restricting their movement.

 Football Girdle Description

-Modern football girdles do more than simply provide secure pockets for padding.
-Manufacturers make girdles from compression material, allowing the girdle to flex and move with the body.
-The fabric’s design often delivers improved air flow and moisture wicking to keep athletes cool and dry, while antimicrobial fibers help reduce odor.
-Many newer girdles also feature a series of small hexagon-shaped foam pads stitched directly into the girdle to protect the hips and tailbone; these allow for protection without the weight of a bulky external pad.
+- Reduced Weight: Many newer girdles feature a series of small hexagon-shaped foam pads stitched directly into the girdle to protect the hips and tailbone, which allow for protection without the weight of a bulky external pad

 Reasons to Wear a Football Girdle

 When deciding whether or not to wear a football girdle, weigh your need for comfort against your desire for protection.
 The potential for injury is not worth the slight feeling of restriction that some football players may experience.
 With how developed technology in this field has become, making the decision to not wear a girdle leaves an unnecessary risk of major injuries in a physical sport.